ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 ## Phases

 This assumes this is a code deployment for a theme (Hale) or plugin that the team supports/manages.
-If deploying an update to a  thrid party theme/plugin skip to Phase III
+If deploying an update to a third party theme/plugin skip to Phase III

 ### Phase I - Create a new release of theme/plugin on github
 1. Create a new branch locally of the theme/plugin repo and commit the code changes to this branch.
 Make sure to update/bump the version number in plugin/theme files.